 However, you should avoid calling in on Mondays when wait times tend to be at their longest.

 Want to learn more about how to deal with a customer service representative?
-Here are six keys to getting great customer support every single time.
+Read Clark’s steps to get good customer service.